hypernumbers/erlang-wtd-epmd/README.md

-erlang-wtd-epmd
+Erlang WTD EPMD
 ===============

-A proxy server and epmd-a-like for erlang-wtd
+This is a proxy server and epmd-a-like for erlang-wtd.

+Please see http://github.com:/hypernumbers/erlang-wtd for details.